scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

     slopeLimiter = "mc"
     use_flattening = .true.

-abstraction 3: descriptions
+Description Sidecar Files
 ============================
-In the previous section, after performing setup, a curious ``flash_desc.json`` file appeared in the project directory.
-This is the description file for the FLASH simulation which is currently being worked with.
-This description is a sidecar file whose purpose it is to store:
+After performing setup, a ``flash_desc.json`` file appears in the project directory, as seen in the above examples.
+This is the description file for the FLASH simulation which is currently being worked on.
+This description is a sidecar file whose purpose it is to store the following metadata:

 * the environment at execution of each flmake command,
 * the version of both project and FLASH source repository,
 * local source code modifications (diffs),
-* the run control files (see below),
+* the run control files (see above),
 * run ids and history,
 * and FLASH binary modification times.

-Thus the ``flash_desc.json`` is meant to be a full picture of the way FLASH code was generated, compiled, and executed.  **Total reproducibility of a FLASH simulation is based on having a well-formed description file.**
+Thus the description files is meant to be a full picture of the way FLASH code was generated, compiled, and executed.
+Total reproducibility of a FLASH simulation is based on having a well-formed description file.

-The contents of this file are essentially persisted dictionary which contains all of the above information.
+The contents of this file are essentially a persisted dictionary which contains all of the above information.
 The top level keys include setup, build, run, and merge.
-Each of these keys gets added with the corresponding flmake command.
-Note that restart alters the run value and does not generate a top-level key.
+Each of these keys gets added when the corresponding flmake command is called.
+Note that restart alters the run value and does not generate its own top-level key.

 During setup and build, ``flash_desc.json`` is modified in the project directory.
 However, each run receives a copy of this file in the run directory with the run information added.
 Restarts and merges inherit from the file in the previous run directory.

-The reproduce command is thus able to recreate a FLASH simulation from only the ``flash_desc.json`` file and the associated repositories.
+These seidecar files enable the flmake reproduce command which is capable of recreating a FLASH simulation from only the ``flash_desc.json`` file and the associated source and project repositories.
 This is useful for testing and verification of the same simulation across multiple different machines and platforms.

-It is generally not recommended that you place this file under version control as it may change often and significantly.
+It is generally not recommended that users place this file under version control as it may change often and significantly.

-example workflow
+Example Workflow
 =====================
-The fundamental flmake abstractions which affect users have now been explained above.
-Bringing this all together, a typical flmake workflow which sets up, builds, runs, restarts, and merges a fork of a Sedov simulation is demonstrated.
+The fundamental flmake abstractions have now been explained above.
+A  typical flmake workflow which sets up, builds, runs, restarts, and merges a fork of a Sedov simulation is demonstrated.
 First, construct the project repository: